dc2007git/epilepsy12-documentation/docs/development/documentation.md

 * Save and the changes.
 * The auto-reloaded site will show the changes.
 * Commit the changes.
 Try to keep commits tidy and 'atomic' - in that ideally a single commit should be one new or edited piece of content, not a whole raft of changes.
 This allows us to easily select which commits to include.

+## Pull requests (no commit rights)

+If you are not a member of the RCPCH Incubator team, you many not have commit rights to the documentation repository, so to publish your changes you will need to submit a pull request.
+This is a standard GitHub process, but if you are not familiar with it, here are the steps:

+* Push your changes to a branch on **your** fork of the repository.
+* The branch should ideally be name according to the feature or fix it includes.
+* Go to your fork of the repository on GitHub and click the 'Pull Request' button.
-* Push the changes and create a pull request to have them included in the main project.
+* Submit a pull request from your fork to the **`development`** branch of the main repository.

-## Deployment
+## Deployment (for RCPCH Incubator team)

 When a push is made to either the `prerelease` or `live` branches, or a pull request is made against `prerelease`, the site is built and deployed to Azure automatically.
 (Builds are not triggered for PRs against `live` as this branch is often used by RCPCH staff making small PRs to update the documentation, and the build errors due to lack of GitHub access token were causing unnecessary confusion)